Self Heal or Prunella Vulgaris goes by a few names, including;

 The perfect environment for weeds like Self Heal to invade.

 Scarification uses a machine or hand tool to tear excess thatch up and out of the lawn.
 This enables water, air and nutrients to penetrate the soil, stimulating grass growth and root development.

-Your lawn will look pretty shocking after scarification so it’s important to do it in the autumn when conditions for growth are good.
+Scarifying your lawn is a harsh treatment so it’s important to do it in the autumn when conditions for growth are good.
 This, combined with a good recovery program will have your lawn looking better than it ever has.